Animal Collisions and Motor Insurance: A Growing Risk for Australian Businesses

 • Increased regional travel and logistics activity

-• Does your policy explicitly cover animal collisions?
+• Does the policy explicitly cover animal collisions?

 • How are these claims classified?